Prebuilt workspaces

 4. terraform apply is executed using the new ownership details, which may affect the coder_workspace and coder_workspace_owner datasources (see Preventing resource replacement for further considerations).

-The developer doesn't see the claiming process — the workspace will just be ready faster than usual.
+The claiming process is transparent to the developer — the workspace will just be ready faster than usual.

 You can view available prebuilt workspaces in the Workspaces view in the Coder dashboard: